emdash/udlang/README.md

  - msgpack support: TBD
  - Exceptions: TBD

+Roadmap

+ - 0.2:      MVP
+  - string interpolation
+  - "templates"
+  - basic IO
+  - tree-walking interpereter with type-checking pass
+ - 0.3.x:    Experiment with language features
+   - laziness
+   - effects
+   -
+ - 0.x:      Release candidates for 1.0
+ - 1.0       Best Features from preceeding releases

 The goal for the MVP milestone is that uDLang should be minimally useful for casual coding.
+It will be a strict-order, dynamically-typed, tree-walking interpreter.

+Subs

-Subsequent releases will focus on ergonomics and optimizations.
+Subsequent releases will

 uDLang is in its infancy.
 If the ideas behind uDLang exite you, contributions are welcome.